 CULTURE and traditions

-As a significant part of the Silk Road, Kyrgyz culture has been influenced by China, Iran, Middle East, the Western world and later Russia and the Soviet Union and is thus home to many different ethnic groups.
-Kyrgyz culture is closely connected with nomadism in everyday life with holidays, folk crafts, music, and cuisine.
+As a significant part of the Silk Road, Kyrgyz culture has been influenced by China, Iran, Middle East, the Western world and later Russia and the Soviet Union and is thus a mix of several culture and a home to many different ethnic groups.
+Kyrgyz culture is closely connected with nomadism in everyday life with holidays, folk crafts, music and cuisine.
 The nomadic life and livestock culture are based primarily on the animals and what tending and harvesting from them require during different seasons of the year.
 The harsh landscape and sparsely populated areas have grown a culture where guests were traditionally granted with the best of everything a host could provide and this generosity carries over to the modern-day travelers as well especially in the rural areas.

 The folk traditions and customs are closely linked to the nomadic way of life characteristic of the Turkic and Mongolian people.
 For centuries Kyrgyz people have made many beautiful and fascinating things from sheep’s wool and animal skin.
 The yurt has been a vital part of the nomadic life as well.
 It serves as the family home and comprises everything from birth to death.
 People decorated their homes with items that were both beautiful and practical.
 In addition, the horse has been another essential supporter and a loyal companion to the Kyrgyz people.
 In the epoch of Kyrgyz people, the national hero Manas has his reliable horse, riding with its owner through the country’s valleys, mountains, and rivers.
 The Manas Epic is possibly defining the most important parts of Kyrgyz culture.
 Manas epic is a long, complex cycle of legends associated with the achievements of a heroic batyr (khan or tribal leader) who was believed to contain all the powerful qualities associated with the Kyrgyz character.